Capstone-Group-C6/Piano-Pedal-Accessibility-Device/README.md

 ## Software
 ### Software Overview
-The other half of the PPAD system is the iOS application that detects the head tilt and sends the signal over Bluetooth to the device.
+The other half of the PianoPAD system is the iOS application that detects the head tilt and sends the signal over Bluetooth to the device.
 The app can be pushed to a TestFlight app for sharing with others, or the user can build directly to their phone through XCode.
 The app contains settings for selecting one or three pedals, changing the tilt direction, adjusting the threshold angle that triggers the tilt, toggling hold, and toggling inverse.
 The app has an additional page to give the user some directions on how to connect to the device through Bluetooth, and the best way to orient the phone when beginning a session.
 When the session view is started, it takes all of the saved data from settings, tracks the user's face, and begins sending data to the device to replicate the signal of the pedal press.

 ### Firmware Overview
 The firmware that needs to be uploaded to the ESP32 chip also exists within this repository.
 It activates the necessary GPIO pins when it receives the packet from the application and it also contains the code necessary to establish the Bluetooth connection.
 The firmware then reads the sent byte to determine if any of the pedals are held down and which GPIO pins are activated if so.